toksaitov/kernel-project/ubuntu-jammy/Readme.md

         fakeroot debian/rules editconfigs

     For each prompt, ensure that the `task_info` option is selected, save the configuration and exit.

 47. Start the kernel build process.
 A successful build will produce multiple `.deb` packages in the parent directory.
-Time the the process.
+Time the process.

         time fakeroot debian/rules binary-perarch \
                                    binary-indep   \
                                    binary-headers \
                                    binary-generic

     The compilation process can take a lot of time.
-Compiled objects can use up to 10 gigabytes of disk space.
+Compiled objects can use up to 40 gigabytes of disk space.
 The Debian build system not only builds the kernel but also packs everything into a set of installable `.deb` packages.
 All compilation errors will appear at this stage.

     Keep track of errors by watching the compilation log.
 The compilation process does not stop on error.
-If you see an error, stop the process by pressing `CTRL+C` key combination immidiately.
+Stop the process immediately if you see an error by pressing `CTRL+C` key combination.

     To restart an unsuccessful build, fix problems in your sources and start the build system again.

         time fakeroot debian/rules binary-perarch \
                                    binary-indep   \
                                    binary-headers \
                                    binary-generic

     To restart just the unsuccessful kernel build, fix problems in your sources and start the build system again in the following way

         time fakeroot debian/rules binary-generic

-    To recompile the kernel with new changes after a successful build, remove a stamp file to notify the build system that kernel sources were changed.
-    After that, you can start the build process again.

-        rm debian/stamps/stamp-build-generic

-        time fakeroot debian/rules binary-perarch \
-                                   binary-indep   \
-                                   binary-headers \
-                                   binary-generic

-48. The first problem that you will encounter is a complain that the variable `nr_threads` is undeclared in `get_pids.c`.
+48. The first problem you will encounter is a complaint that the variable `nr_threads` is undeclared in `get_pids.c`.
 Use the Elixir Linux Cross Reference for Linux kernel version [5.15.\*](https://elixir.bootlin.com/linux/v5.15.52/source) to search where `nr_threads` is declared.
 You should also find where the same variable was included for the [old version](https://elixir.bootlin.com/linux/v4.8/source) of the kernel used in Ubuntu 16.10.
 Remove the old included header (if necessary) and replace it with the new one in `get_pids.c`.
 Note, that the file that you include must be an `.h` file.
 The variable should also be declared as an `externvar` and not as a member in the header.

 49. The second problem is that `linux/cputime.h` does not exist in the 5.15.* version of the kernel anymore that is included in `get_task_info.c`.
 To find where `cputime.h` code was moved into, search in the commit history of the Linux [kernel](https://github.com/torvalds/linux).
-I recommend to use the following string `Move cputime functionality from` to narrow down your search.
+I recommend using the following string `Move cputime functionality from` to narrow down your search.
 Fix the include after that.
 It also looks like that the `cputime_t` was removed and replaced with the `u64` typedef.
 Replace the type in `get_task_info.c`.

 50. The third problem is that `cputime_to_usecs` is not used to convert time values in the new version of the kernel anymore.
 To help us find what should we use, we will refer to the Linux Cross Reference [again](https://elixir.bootlin.com/linux/v4.8/source).
 Find the `cputime_to_usecs` usage in 4.8 sources.
-Compare the same places in sources in the [5.15.\*](https://elixir.bootlin.com/linux/v5.15.52/source)
-    version on the same site.
-Apply the same change to your code.
+Compare the same places in sources in the [5.15.](https://elixir.bootlin.com/linux/v5.15.52/source) version on the same site.
+Finally, apply the change to your code.

-51. Finally, the logic to extract the process state information (outlined after the `/* state */` comment in `get_task_info.c`) was changed, and a getter `task_state_index(...)` was [created](https://github.com/torvalds/linux/commit/1d48b080bcce0a5e7d7aa2dbcdb35deefc188c3f) to aquire this information from the process control block (`struct task_struct` in Linux).
-Replace the code after `/* state */` to set the `local_task_info.state` field with the code to set this variable with the value returned by the aforementioned getter.
+51. Finally, the logic to extract the process state information (outlined after the `/* state */` comment in `get_task_info.c`) was changed, and a getter `task_state_index(...)` was [created](https://github.com/torvalds/linux/commit/1d48b080bcce0a5e7d7aa2dbcdb35deefc188c3f) to acquire this information from the process control block (`struct task_struct` in Linux).
+Replace the code after `/* state */` to set the `local_task_info.state` field with the code to set this variable with the value returned by the getter mentioned above.

 52. Fix the code issues and try rebuilding the kernel again.